 Our quarterly and annual revenues, expenses and operating results have varied significantly and are likely to vary in the future.
-For example, in the twelve fiscal quarters ended March 31, 2012, we recorded net revenues of as much as \$26.7 million and as little as \$14.2 million and quarterly operating income of as much as \$6.7 million and, in one quarter, an operating loss of \$83,000.
+For example, in the twelve fiscal quarters ended March 31, 2013, we recorded net revenues of as much as \$26.7 million and as little as \$15.7 million and quarterly operating income of as much as \$6.7 million and, in one quarter, an operating loss of \$83,000.
 We therefore believe that period-to-period comparisons of our operating results are not a good indication of our future performance, and you should not rely on them to predict our future performance or the future performance of our stock price.
 In future periods, we may not have any revenue growth, or our revenues could decline.
 Furthermore, if our operating expenses exceed our expectations, our financial performance could be adversely affected.
 Factors that may affect periodic operating results in the future include:

-- our ability to anticipate and conform to new industry standards. - unpredictability of the timing and size of customer orders, since most of our customers purchase our products on a purchase order basis rather than pursuant to a long term contract; - changes in our customers' inventory management practices; - fluctuations in availability and costs associated with materials needed to satisfy customer requirements; - manufacturing defects, which could cause us to incur significant warranty, support and repair costs, lose potential sales, harm our relationships with customers and result in write-downs; - changes in our product pricing policies, including those made in response to new product announcements and pricing changes of our competitors; and - our ability to address technology issues as they arise, improve our products' functionality and expand our product offerings.
+- our ability to anticipate and conform to new industry standards. - unpredictability of the timing and size of customer orders, since most of our customers purchase our products on a purchase order basis rather than pursuant to a long-term contract; - changes in our customers' inventory management practices; - fluctuations in availability and costs associated with materials needed to satisfy customer requirements; - manufacturing defects, which could cause us to incur significant warranty, support and repair costs, lose potential sales, harm our relationships with customers and result in write-downs; - changes in our product pricing policies, including those made in response to new product announcements and pricing changes of our competitors; - fluctuations in our quarterly operating expenses due to substantial litigation-related expenses in some quarters; and - our ability to address technology issues as they arise, improve our products' functionality and expand our product offerings.